Variationally Scheduled Quantum Simulation: Application to molecular systems

-The required annealing time changes as the nuclear separation distance changes. $T_{\text{CA}}$ for various nuclear separation distances is shown in Fig.~\ref{fig:TCA_H2}.
-For standard ASP, $T_{\text{CA}}$ tends to increase as the distance increases.
+The required annealing time to achieve chemical accuracy changes as the nuclear separation distance changes.
+The $T_{\text{CA}}$ for various nuclear separation distances is shown in Fig.~\ref{fig:TCA_H2}.
+For standard ASP, $T_{\text{CA}}$ tends to increase as the nuclear separation distance increases.
 The same feature is observed in~\cite{AdiabaticIBM}. $T_{\text{CA}}$ decreases between $d=1.8$~$\ang$ and $3$~$\ang$.
 As explained in the Appendix, the obtained energies show some oscillation as a function of the annealing time $T$.
-This indicates that the annealing process uses non-adiabatic transitions to reach accurate results in a shorter time than expected from the adiabatic condition.
+This suggests that the annealing process uses non-adiabatic transitions to reach accurate results in a shorter time than would otherwise be expected from the adiabatic condition.
 See, for instance,~\cite{PhysRevA.88.013818,Messina_2014, PhysRevA.95.032335,2019arXiv190300574M}.
 In the case of \vrs, $T_{\text{CA}}$ has a different dependence on $d$ compared to the standard ASP case.
-It takes the maximum values between $d=2.8$ and $3.0$ for (2,1,1) with $T_{\text{CA}}\simeq 0.7$, whereas they are between $d=2.8$ and $3.6$ for (5,1,1) and (5,2,4) with $T_{\text{CA}}\simeq0.32$. $T_{\text{CA}}$ is small for standard ASP for these distances due to the non-adiabatic transitions.
+It takes the maximum values between $d=2.8$ and $3.0$ for (2,1,1) with $T_{\text{CA}}\simeq 0.7$, whereas they are between $d=2.8$ and $3.6$ for (5,1,1) and (5,2,4) with $T_{\text{CA}}\simeq0.32$.
+Comparatively, the $T_{\text{CA}}$ is small for standard ASP at these distances due to the non-adiabatic transitions.